ZachiNachshon/dotfiles-cli/docs-site/site/content/docs/latest/getting-started/contribute.md

 **How to run a test suite?**

 1. Clone the `dotfiles-cli` repository
-2. Run `make tests` to run the tests suite
+2. Run `make test` to run the tests suite

 ## Documentation Scripts